-College interviews are scary enough without fretting over wardrobe issues too - and tales of "campus interview fashion shows", especially ones held at Ralph Lauren stores, don't help!
-Perhaps there are colleges somewhere at which Gossip Girl-esque garb impresses admissions officers, but most deans and admissions staffers are more interested in your teen's transcripts, hopes and dreams, than what label he's wearing.
+College interviews are scary enough without fretting over wardrobe issues.
+Most admissions staffers are more interested in your teen's transcripts, hopes, and dreams than what label they're wearing.

-That said, wearing the opposite - torn blue jeans, exposed underwear or decolletage - is never a good idea.
-Your child doesn't have to wear a suit, but he or she should dress neatly and modestly - think, business casual - and keep the lingerie (or boxer shorts) hidden.
-But what your child wears depends on the school and his intended major.
-Prospective music performance majors, for example, should wear something approximating concert dress (see below).
+Prospective music performance majors, for example, should wear something approximating concert dress.
 Music composition, theater, and art majors can wear something a little more creative.
-For everyone else, think about what students at that specific university wear - and then bump it up a notch.
+For everyone else, think about what students at that specific university wear, and then, bump it up a notch.

-- Business Casual for Guys: If every kid on campus looks like Blair Waldorf, then going the Gossip Girl fashion show route might not be a bad idea!
-But for a normal campus, business casual is the way to go.
-For young men, that means dress pants with a nice belt, a collared shirt—an Oxford cloth or crisp, striped, long-sleeved shirt, for instance - and dress shoes.
+- Business Casual for Guys: For young men, that means dress pants with a nice belt, collared long-sleeve shirt—an Oxford cloth or crisp, striped style—and dress shoes.
 A sports coat and/or tie would bump that up another notch.
-If it's a very casual campus, where your son might feel peculiar walking across campus in anything super dressy - or if he's going to be attending a class too - he could probably get away with very dark jeans, and roll up the sleeves of that striped shirt for a more casual look, then throw on a sport coat for the interview itself.
-Thing is, when it comes to campus interviews, dressier is the safer option, but comfort is critical.
-Better to look more casual and feel really comfortable in the interview room, than to sit there, madly fidgeting in nice clothes.
+If it's a very casual campus, where your son might feel peculiar walking across campus in anything super dressy, or if he will also be attending a class, he could probably get away with very dark jeans, and roll up the sleeves of that striped shirt for a more casual look, then throw on a sport coat for the interview itself.
+Dressier is the safer option, but comfort is critical.
+Better to look more casual and feel really comfortable in the interview room than to fidget madly wearing nice clothes.

 - Business Casual for Girls: Young women should wear dress trousers or a skirt (but nothing too short), and a nice blouse or shell, with a cardigan or stylish jacket, and nice shoes, i.e., no flip-flops.
-Avoid extremely high heels - they're murder on a campus tour, in any case.
-But your daughter doesn't have to forego style here.
-A stylish jacket and a soft scarf will make even dark jeans or crisp capris look dressy, and that can be a good option on a very casual campus.
-You'll find those clothes at stores such as Banana Republic and J. Crew, not Hot Topic.
+Avoid extremely high heels; they're murder on a campus tour.
+But your daughter doesn't have to forego fashion.
+A stylish jacket and a soft scarf will make even dark jeans look dressy, and that can be a good option on a very casual campus.

 - Musicians: Music performance majors should wear something similar to concert dress for conservatory auditions, as well as interviews.
-Your young musician needs to express consummate professionalism in both his clothing and his performance.
+Your young musician needs to express consummate professionalism in both their clothing and performance.
 A tuxedo or gown is overkill, of course, but you're looking for something with a similar degree of polish.
 Try black dress trousers with a black blouse or shirt, or a white shirt and tie (or shell) with a black jacket.
 Vocalists can wear something more colorful or elaborate.
-(Yeah, you laugh now, but when you go to your first audition, you'll see!
-I've seen sopranos in everything from black suits to elaborate gowns.)

-- Other Arts Majors: Composers and art and theater majors need to exude professionalism as well, but they can wear something a little more artsy than the black-clad cellists—add a dash of color, a ruffled blouse, a soft scarf
+- Other Arts Majors: Composers and art and theater majors need to exude professionalism as well, but they can wear something a little more artsy than the black-clad cellists—add a dash of color, a ruffled blouse, or a soft scarf.

-- Tattoos & Piercings: You'll hear a lot of college consultants suggesting your child cover up his tattoos or piercings, but my feeling is that if an admissions officer is so horrified by a nose piercing or tattoo that it actually impacts your child's chances of admission, it's probably not a campus where your kid's going to be very happy.
-(That said, all bets are off if your child is sporting a swastika or anything racist.)
+- Tattoos & Piercings: Many college consultants will suggest your child cover up their tattoos or piercings.
+But if an admissions officer is so horrified by a nose piercing or tattoo that it impacts your child's chances of admission, it's probably not a campus where your kid's going to be very happy.

-- Accessories & Stuff: It's good to tote a notebook and pen, and your child may want to bring a bag of some sort to hold campus maps and brochures.
-If he's carrying a logo water bottle, make sure it doesn't tout a rival campus or questionable product - and do not carry a Pepsi can onto the Emory University campus!
+- Accessories: It's good to tote a notebook and pen, and your child may want to bring a bag of some sort to hold campus maps and brochures.
+If they're carrying a logo water bottle, make sure it doesn't tout a rival campus or questionable product.